Ted80-Minecraft-Mods/Old-World-Gen/README.md

 - option for new blocks/items from latest minecraft updates in old generators

 ## CHANGELOG ##

+    Version 1.0.3 '17-01-2014'
+    - Added support for ExtraBiomeXL and Thaumcraft
+    - Fixed some compatibility issues

     Version 1.0.2 '24-12-2014'
     - Added support for biomes o plenty mod